Herring Run Information for Buzzards Bay

 Herring Declines

-Because of these concerns, during the 1990s, and into the 21st century, the Buzzards Bay NEP provided funding and technical support to towns to help improve herring runs in the Bay’s most productive river systems.
-The BBNEP’s efforts, together with more comprehensive contributions and leadership by the Massachusetts Division of Marine Fisheries (DMF), and actions by local officials paid off.
+Because of these concerns, during the 1990s, and into the 21st century, the Buzzards Bay NEP provided funding and technical support to towns to help improve herring runs in the bay’s most productive river systems.
+The Buzzards Bay NEP’s efforts, together with more comprehensive contributions and leadership by the Massachusetts Division of Marine Fisheries (DMF), and actions by local officials paid off.
 In the late 1990s, several area herring runs showed increasing return of river herring (see figures below.).

 However, after 2000, river herring began to show new unprecedented and precipitous declines.
 These declines were observed not just in Buzzards Bay, but throughout the eastern seaboard of the US.
 Herring runs which might have once had hundreds of thousands of returning fish, now were reported to have declines of 90% or more of the population.
 These new declines appeared to be independent of improvements or declines in water quality, changes in habitat, or development patterns of each river herring watershed.
-When the long term history of runs are examined, the trends are more dire.
-Important herring runs like the Mattapoisett River went from sustaining millions of fish in 1900, to hundreds of thousands of fish in 2000, to just 5000 to 8000 fish during the period 2004 and 2007.
+When the long-term history of runs is examined, the trends are more dire.
+Important herring runs like the Mattapoisett River went from sustaining millions of fish in 1900, to hundreds of thousands of fish in 2000, to just 5000 to 8000 fish between 2004 and 2007.

 Herring Fishery